bigskysoftware/htmx/www/content/docs.md

 htmx also provides configuration options related to security:

 * `htmx.config.selfRequestsOnly` - if set to `true`, only requests to the same domain as the current document will be allowed
+* `htmx.config.allowScriptTags` - htmx will process `<script>` tags found in new content it loads.
+If you wish to disable this behavior you can set this configuration variable to `false`
 * `htmx.config.historyCacheSize` - can be set to `0` to avoid storing any HTML in the `localStorage` cache
 * `htmx.config.allowEval` - can be set to `false` to disable all features of htmx that rely on eval:
   * event filters